What is work based learning

-Learn about workplace experiences and how they can benefit your future.
+Learn about work based learning and how they can benefit your future.

-There are many ways for you to get a taste of day-to-day working life, and engaging in a variety of workplace experiences throughout your time at University is like a taking your future for a test drive.
+There are many ways for you to get a taste of day-to-day working life, and engaging in a variety of work based learning experiences throughout your time at University is like a taking your future for a test drive.

 Internships are one way of getting industry experience, but there are plenty of others.
 These come under the definition of 'workplace experiences' and range from one-day site visits to job shadowing and externships.

 The insights you gain from these experiences can help you make informed decisions about the courses you take and the type of work you look for after your graduate.

 Benefits of taking part in these kinds of placements:

 - You may discover roles available to you that you hadn’t associated with your degree.